Thank You Allah

 Thank You Allah is the debut studio album by Muslim Swedish singer Maher Zain.
 The album was released on November 1, 2009, by Awakening Records, with 13 songs and two bonus tracks.
-Maher's debut album is accompanied by three singles, each with its own music video.
+Zain’s debut album is accompanied by three singles, each with its own music video.
 The album has achieved 8× platinum sales record in Malaysia as of January 2011 and has sold over 300,000 copies (20× platinum) as of June 2016.
-Maher produced this album with Swedish producer from Bilal Hajji.
+Zain produced this album with Swedish producer from Bilal Hajji.

 In September 2011, Maher Zain received a nomination in the 18th Anugerah Industri Muzik, a Malaysian music award ceremony.
 He was nominated in the "Best Malay Song Performed by a Foreign Artist" category for his single Insha Allah (Malay).
 The eventual winner in November 2011 was "Ku Menunggu" by Indonesian singer Rossa.